-In the past, the primary purpose of staff training was to educate the sampled staff member on MAC Program activity codes so he or she could accurately determine the appropriate activity code for the activity they were performing at the sampled moment.
-Since Arizona has implemented a centralized coding methodology, the training regarding activity codes is no longer required since the sampled staff member will not have to code their moment.
-The RMTS documentation system includes training information on the program and their role in the program as well as how to complete the moment.
+Arizona implements a centralized coding methodology so training around the activity codes is not required as sampled staff members do not code their moments.
+However, the RMTS documentation system includes an online tutorial containing information about the program, the participant's role in the program, as well as, how to complete their sampled moment in the system.
 The sampled staff member must visit these screens prior to being able to document their moment.
-For these reasons, training of sampled staff members will no longer be a requirement for completion of their moment.
+For these reasons, training of sampled staff members on Medicaid allowable activities and non-Medicaid activities is not a required element for completion of their moment.